 - 32 Top Question People Ask About Rottweilers.

 - 33 1.
-Is rottweiler a good family dog?
+Is the Rottweiler a good family dog?

 - 34 2.
 Are rottweilers dangerous?

 - 35 3.
-What’s aggressive behaviour in Rottweiler?
+What’s aggressive behavior in Rottweiler?

 - 36 4.
 Can I get Rottweiler Puppy at any age?